774th Expeditionary Airlift Squadron: Vietnam War

-Operations from Dyess
+Dyess AFB Operations

 On 1 August 1973, the squadron was reactivated at Dyess Air Force Base.
 The squadron deployed as a unit frequently to Europe, where it came under the operational control of the 513th Tactical Airlift Wing or the 313th Tactical Airlift Group in England or the 322d Tactical Airlift Wing or 435th Tactical Airlift Wing in Germany.
 The squadron flew humanitarian missions and participated in exercises.
 In October 1986, the squadron was inactivated.

-Expeditionary operations
+Expeditionary Operations

 The squadron was redesignated 774th Expeditionary Airlift Squadron, converted to provisional status in 2001, and assigned to Air Combat Command to activate or inactivate as needed.
 It has been activated twice to provide theater airlift for United States Central Command.
 The squadron was active in Kuwait from 2002 to 2003.
-It was activated again in Kyrgyzstan in 2004, and moved to its present station at Bagram Air Base, Afghanistan in January 2006.
-In Afghanistan, it performs airlift and airdrop missions.
-More unusually, it transports fuel to advanced bases using the wet wing tanks of the squadron's C-130J aircraft to transport the fuel.
+It was activated again in Kyrgyzstan in 2004 and moved to its present station at Bagram Air Base, Afghanistan in January 2006.
+In Afghanistan, it performs combat airlift and airdrop missions throughout Afghanistan.
+Additionally, it transports fuel to advanced bases using the wet wing tanks of the squadron's C-130J aircraft to transport the fuel.